adedotunlawal123/Tableau_work/README.md

 # Tableau_work

-Download the power point file for screenshoots of dashboards and workbooks, questions, and analysis results.
+Click view raw to download the powerpoint file for screenshoots of dashboards and workbooks, questions, and analysis results.